Skip to main content

 shared_resources_->logger->publishInfoMessage("Sum:", std::to_string(response.sum));

-Register the Behavior in register_behaviors.cpp:
+Include and register the Behavior in register_behaviors.cpp:

 Click to reference the full register_behaviors.cpp